tpaau-17DB/glitch-effect/README.md

 ---

-Alternatively, if you are using Arch Linux, you can just run:
+Also, if you are using Arch Linux, you can just run:
 ```
 makepkg -si
 ```